pleibers/PEDDY.jl/README.md

 Documentation and tutorial:

 - Tutorial: see `docs/src/index.md` for a practical, example-driven guide.
+- Best Practice: see `docs/src/best_practice.md` for an opinion on how to use julia in science.
 - API docs: build locally via `docs/make.jl`.

 Quick build hint: